Ninja-Spotted/Portefolio/c_code/readme.md

 #### Static Libraries

-This files are recognized for the `.a` extention.
+These files are recognized for the `.a` extention.
 They archive `.o` files (as an example: `ar r libfile.a ofile1.o ofile2.o` will create an static library) which allows them to be linked when compiling the main program.

 For example: `cc -o executable ofile1.o ofile2.o -Llibdir -l example` (where example refers to the file `libexample.a` and libdir being the library directory) will generate a executable with: